ameykasbe/aion/README.md

 * In AION, inheritance works with `Extends` keyword.
 * The child class definition is executed first.
 * Then, all the Public and Protected members of the parent class is inherited in the child class.
+* Private members of the parent class is not inherited to the child class.
 * Methods get the same definition.
 * Fields are initialized with null by default which can be updated.
+* Internally, inheritance creates a copy of the public and protected members of the parent class into the child class.

 * Examples -
   ```